HastyJane/liftoff-assignments/P2-Project_Outline/README.md

 Spring Framework
 Hibernate
 mySQL
-ThymeLeaf
+React
 OAuth2
 HTML
 Springboot

 ### What I'll Have to Learn
-I'll need to learn about OAuth2/Single Sign-on and expand my knowledge greatly on all the technologies listed above.
+I'll need to learn about React, OAuth2/Single Sign-on and expand my knowledge greatly on all the technologies listed above.

 ### Project Tracker
 https://trello.com/b/Yg7vsOeo/equester-liftoff-2020